Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 TODO

+- Mentally Awake doesn't work in TQL, test in a campaign
+- Update Templar tutorial tooltip "Each point of Focus increases..."
 - Ensure Covering Fire is cross class
 - Translate ClassRework/XComGame.int to Russian
 - Check that all weapon abilities work with weapon upgrades/ammo/shredder